 Apple’s Macintosh computers are one of the most popular computing machines in the world.
 Although they are very smooth and fluid, the price point is one major reason why everyone can’t use an Apple.
-However, the Keynote software in a Mac is a very intuitive, user friendly and overall nice program to come up with presentation slides and keynotes for office or classroom presentation.
+However, the Keynote software on a Mac is a very intuitive, user-friendly and overall nice program to come up with presentation slides and keynotes for office or classroom presentation.

 The software is very handy but the saved file extension .key isn’t really totally compatible with two other widely popular computing platforms – Microsoft Windows and Linux.

 How to Open Keynote File on Windows 10/8/7 or Linux

 Of course, with some little workaround one will still be able to run their .key Keynote files in a Microsoft Windows or Linux based computer, but some work needs to be done.